-• The Macquarie Regulated River Water Source was in stage 1 (normal management) for the entire reporting period (Figure 28).
-Burrendong Dam started the year at 58% of capacity and with above average inflows for the majority of the year the dam spilled in November and finished the year at 76% of capacity.
+The Macquarie Regulated River Water Source was in stage 1 (normal management) for the entire reporting period (Figure 34).
+Burrendong Dam started the year at 76% of capacity (79% at end of July) and with above average inflows from July 2022 to November 2022 the dam spilled in November and finished the year at 68% of capacity.